 Lastly, a full naming process takes time.
 Sometimes the legal search alone can take three weeks.
 Give yourself six, just in case.

-Have you ever slipped into one of these pitfalls?
-Or encountered others that I didn’t list above?
+Have you ever slipped into one of these pitfalls in the naming process?
+Or encountered other naming pitfalls that I didn’t list above?
 How did you recover?
 What did you learn?
 I’d love to hear your thoughts in the comments below.

 Rob Meyerson is a brand consultant, professional namer, and host of the How Brands Are Built podcast.
 He is also principal and founder of Heirloom, an independent brand strategy and identity firm in the San Francisco Bay Area.